Stillking Films

+The company also focuses on producing television series and has recently been involved in projects like an American horror comedy series Wednesday for Netflix and a detective series set in a dark, futuristic Victorian city Carnival Row.

+The company’s award-winning Music Video & TV commercial division encompasses many successful and critically acclaimed works including productions with Michael Bay, Ridley Scott, Oliver Stone, Tarsem Singh, Michel Gondry, Luke Scott, Dave Meyers, John Hillcoat, Joe Pytka, Danny Kleinman, Lance Accord, Martin Krejci, Tryan George, Antoine Bardou-Jacquet, Olivier Gondry, Sebastian Strasser, Micheal Gracey or Traktor.

 History

 Stillking was founded by Matthew Stillman in 1993.
 The company initially produced music videos and TV commercials.
 The company co-produced its first full-length film in 1995.
 In the years that followed, the production of feature films became an increasingly important part of the company’s business.
 The company has also grown, with subsidiaries established in the United Kingdom, South Africa, Spain, Hungary, Romania and Chile.